moul/bits.manfred.life/posts/async-first/index.md

 keywords: ["async-first", "communication strategy", "synchronous communication", "team collaboration", "remote teams", "international collaboration", "workplace efficiency"]
 ---

-Dive deep into the async-first approach, exploring its harmonious relationship with synchronous interactions, and embark on a journey through my personal experiences and reflections.

 ## The Async-First Appeal

 Team dynamics and the art of collaboration have fascinated me for years.
 After much observation and introspection, the async-first model emerges as my go-to.
 Let’s dive into the reasons.